3 Trends to Consider Before AI Deployment

 a.)
 Define the end goal before you start vendor selection.
 Is your intent to displace staff?
 Reallocate to new projects?
 Drive key financial drivers?
 The right vendor will understand your intent, and have experience impacting it for others.

 c.)
 Consider ongoing support.
 Inevitably your payers’ regulations are going to change, one of your tools’ UI’s will update…some resource is required to maintain automations once they are built.
 Lastly – regulatory requirements are continuing to tighten in healthcare.
-Portal UIs and payers’ regulations inevitably change, so organizations need sufficient resources to maintain automations once they are built.
+Select a vendor who knows healthcare and can help you to navigate these complexities through your implementation, or prepare to handle this internally.

 An example AI use case